 I really hope I can do it justice here.

 More often than not, the tide is out, leaving this wonderful hard sand to play on, to walk on or even to ride on.
 This is a completely dog friendly beach, but there are now restrictions during the summer months of April to September where you need to keep them on a lead.
 But once away from the restrictions, they can run for miles, as can the children!

 This is also a horse friendly beach!
 This is really the best beach to ride horses on for a couple of reasons - one is that you can park easily, the second is that you can ride out away from everyone, thereby leaving them to enjoy themselves and you to enjoy exercising your horses without worrying.

 Once you’ve gone past Holkham bay, you can either turn eastwards or westwards, both have wonderful sand dunes where you can shelter and make your base, or you can just walk away from others and plonk your gear down and spend the rest of the day enjoying yourself, having a picnic, playing cricket, tennis, football or just talking the day away.
 Bliss!
 This really is one of the best Norfolk beaches.

-This is definitely a bucket and spade beach, but you're guaranteed not to have to squeeze onto the beach with everyone else.
+This is definitely a bucket and spade beach, and you're guaranteed not to have to squeeze onto the beach with everyone else.
 Plenty of room for everyone.

 They come here annually, bringing their horses to exercise them on the beach.
 It is a wonderful sight if you manage to time it right, usually at the beginning of July.

 If you don’t want to sunbathe on the miles of golden sand and would like a “good” walk, then this is another fantastic place to cometo.
 You can stride out amongst the sand dunes or the pine forests which have well-worn paths, all of which form part of the Holkham National Nature Reserve as well as the Norfolk Coast Path.